What is a Service Mesh?

 In short: not only does the service mesh provide vital features, it does so in a way that’s global, uniform, and independent of the application.
 And so while yes, the features of the service mesh could be implemented in the service code (even as a library that was linked in to to every service), this approach would not provide the decoupling and uniformity that’s at the heart of the service mesh value prop.

 And all you have to do is add a lot of proxies!
-I promise that we were going to talk about the operational cost of adding all these proxies very soon.
+We promise that we were going to talk about the operational cost of adding all these proxies very soon.
 But first, we need a pit stop to examine this idea of decoupling from the perspective of people.

 As inconvenient as it may be, it turns out that in order for technology to actually have an impact, it must be adopted by human beings.
 So who adopts the service mesh?
 Who benefits from it?